oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

     You have successfully customized the application theme.

 ## Summary

 You now know how to create an Oracle APEX application from a spreadsheet.
 You also learnt to customize the pages and the theme of the application.

 You may now **proceed to the next lab**.

-## Acknowledgements
+## Acknowledgments

- - **Authors** - Apoorva Srinivas, Principal Product Manager; Toufiq Mohammed, Principal Product Manager
+ - **Authors** - Apoorva Srinivas, Principal Product Manager, Toufiq Mohammed, Principal Product Manager;
  - **Contributing Author** - Pankaj Goyal, Member Technical Staff
- - **Last Updated By/Date** - Apoorva Srinivas, Principal Product Manager, March 2026
+ - **Last Updated By/Date** - Apoorva Srinivas, Principal Product Manager, June 2026